wevm/viem/site/docs/actions/public/getFilterChanges.md

 [`Log[]`](/TODO)

-If the filter was created with `createFilter`, it returns a list of logs.
+If the filter was created with `createEventFilter`, it returns a list of logs.

 **OR**